AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Attention-Guided GANs

 where $D_{YA}$ aims to distinguish between the generated image pairs $[A_y, G(x)]$ and the real image pairs $[A_y,y]$.
 We also have another loss $\mathcal{L}_{AGAN}(F, D_{XA})$ for discriminator $D_{XA}$ and generator $F$, where $D_{XA}$ tries to distinguish the fake image pairs $[A_x, F(y)]$ and the real image pairs $[A_x, x]$.
 In this way, the discriminators can focus on the most discriminative content and ignore the unrelated content.

-Note that the proposed attention-guided discriminator only used in scheme I. In preliminary experiments, we also used the proposed attention-guided discriminator in scheme II, but did not observe improved performance.
-The reason could be that the proposed attention-guided generators in scheme II have enough ability to learn the most discriminative content between the source and target domains.
+Note that the proposed attention-guided discriminator is only used in scheme I. In preliminary experiments, we also used the proposed attention-guided discriminator in scheme II, but did not observe improved performance.
+The reason could be that scheme II has enough ability to learn the most discriminative content between the source and target domains.